hyperledger-archives/grid/examples/gameroom/README.md

 # How to Run the Gameroom Demo

-Gameroom is a demo Splinter application that allows you to set up a dynamic two-party circuit (called a "gameroom") and play tic tac toe with shared state, as managed by two-phase-commit consensus.
-This example application sets up Splinter nodes for two imaginary organizations: Acme Corporation and Bubba Bakery.
+Gameroom is a demo Splinter application that allows you to set up dynamic multi-party circuits (called "gamerooms") and play tic tac toe with shared state, as managed by two-phase-commit consensus between the parties.
+This example application, as configured,  sets up Splinter nodes for two imaginary
+organizations: Acme Corporation and Bubba Bakery.

 **Note:** This demo uses the Sabre smart contract engine provided in [Sawtooth Sabre](https://github.com/hyperledger/sawtooth-sabre) and the XO smart